Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2020-08-15 09:56 GMT.

 I prepared a simple survey form to establish eligibilty and interest.
 There is an anonymous data-gathering part, and a part we retain separately if a householder wishes to be called back for the survey/install. (.odt, .pdf)

-As I'll be handling personal data, to collect it and pass it to installers, I've opted to be covered by One Norbiton's Data Protection/Controller registration and created a note to send along with the data to the installers to remind them of their restrictions in using the data, and using their visits for cross-selling, etc.
+I'll be handling personal data, to collect it and pass it to installers.
+So I've opted to be covered by One Norbiton's Data Protection/Controller registration and created a note to send along with the data to the installers to remind them of their restrictions in using the data, and using their visits for cross-selling, etc.

 Five of us spent 2 hours (each) to get for follow-up: